codinglead/codinglead.github.io/_posts/2020-03-19-introduction-to-node-and-express.md

 ### why have a package.json file?

-A package.json file is included because if you were release the code people that are going to download your code wouldn't have to download all the node packages.
+A package.json file is included because people who install your node package wouldn't have to download all node packages.
 They will only need to download your code and run <span class="highlight__code">npm install</span> to get all the node packages needed for your code.

 ## NPM commands